ablagoev/ablagoev.github.io/_posts/2017-02-19-adventures-in-usr-bin.markdown

 > print a stack trace of a running process

 Again...
 Awesome!
-Being able to see the stacktrace of a rouge process can definitely help in tracking down a problem.
+Being able to see the stacktrace of a rogue process can definitely help in tracking down a problem.
 Usage is pretty straightforward:

 ```
 gstack pid